-In the future editorial control of this website will remain with the Senior Management Team with day to day management of the site being performed by the system administrators.
-This site will target a wide audience including the pupils, parents, staff and governors of the school, other schools and casual visitors from around the world.
+In the future editorial control of this website will remain with the Senior Management Team with day to day management of the site being performed by e schools and Emma Jennings (school communication officer) This site will target a wide audience including the pupils/adult learners, parents, staff and governors of the school, other schools and casual visitors from around the world.
 It aims to have the following content:

-Information for visitors

-- Information for parents and prospective parents, including an on-line version of the prospectus and our OFSTED reports. - Displays of good work from our children - Curriculum materials and guidance to help our children with homework - General items of school news including celebrations of success in competitions and fund raising events.
+- Information for visitors - Information for parents and prospective parents, including an on-line version of the prospectus and our OFSTED reports. - Displays of good work from our children - Curriculum materials and guidance to help our children with homework - General items of school news including celebrations of success in competitions and fund raising events. - School policies

-It is the school's policy not to identify the full names of children on this website, as a means of protecting privacy.
-First names only must be used to annotate pictures, good work, sports results, etc. parents will be asked to give or withhold permission for photographs of their children to be included in this way.
+It is the school's policy not to identify the full names of children/adult learners on this website, as a means of protecting privacy.
+First names only must be used to annotate pictures, good work, sports results, etc. parents will be asked to give or withhold permission for photographs of their children/adult learners to be included in this way through our general information form.

 Visitors to the website may be able to contact the school through email using a feedback form.
-This saves the school having to publish the school's email address on the site, therefore limiting the amount of spam mail we receive.